ncsa/hydro_documentation/docs/source/running.rst

 Manager <https://slurm.schedmd.com/overview.html>`__ for running jobs.
 See the sbatch section for details on batch job submission.

-Please be aware that the interactive nodes are a shared resource for all users of the system and their use should be limited to editing, compiling and building your programs, and for short non-intensive runs.
+Please be aware that the login nodes are a **shared** resource for all users of the system and their use should be limited to editing, compiling and building your programs, and for **short** non-intensive runs.
+If you're running an application that takes more than, say, 4 cpu cores or runs longer than 30 minutes, set it up to run on a compute node.
+If you run applications on the login nodes wider or longer than that, they may be killed.
+You might get a warning first.
+If you ever have questions if something is an appropriate use of the login nodes, please send in a ticket and ask: (:ref:`submit-ticket`).

 An interactive job provides a way to get interactive access to a compute node via a job.
 See the srun or salloc section for